kodeklubben/oppgaver/src/raspberry_pi/index_en.md

     grade: [secondary, junior, senior]
 ---

-Raspberry Pi have a lot of resources for how to learn programming, just as Lær Kidsa Koding! have at this page.
+Raspberry Pi has a lot of resources for how to learn programming, just as Lær Kidsa Koding! has at this page.
 Check it out, and explore even more coding!